Collaborative Project in Student Learning

 The Examination of Enduring Questions through Humanitarian Education

-Humanitarian education and JUHAN have entered a new and exciting phase at Fairfield University.
-In June 2014, Fairfield University, in partnership with Georgetown University and the Universidad Centroamericana (UCA) in Nicaragua, finished the first year of a three-year grant from the Teagle Foundationg to equip students to deal more effectively with some of the large clusters of “great questions” of meaning, value, and moral responsibility.
+In June 2015, Fairfield University, in partnership with Georgetown University and the Universidad Centroamericana (UCA) in Nicaragua, finished the second year of a three-year grant from the Teagle Foundationg to equip students to deal more effectively with some of the large clusters of “great questions” of meaning, value, and moral responsibility.
 This grant follows upon the 2008 award to Fairfield by the Teagle Foundation to develop an assessment framework in partnership with Georgetown and Fordham to measure the impact of JUHAN on student learning and personal development.

 A Letter from the Project Director

-Dr. Janie Leatherman, Professor of Politics and International Studies and the Director of the Fulbright Program
+Dr. Janie Leatherman, Professor of Politics and International Studies Program

 Fairfield University Project Team: